-Adventure therapy is a supplemental therapy type that can is often used to treat substance abuse.
+Outdoor-Based Programs are a supplemental treatment type that is often used to treat substance abuse.
 This form of therapy often includes outdoor activities that promote self-awareness, trust, communication, and positive thinking.
-Addiction Campuses provides adventure therapy alongside more traditional treatment modalities, such as individual counseling.
+Addiction Campuses provides outdoor-based programs alongside more traditional treatment modalities, such as individual counseling.

 Addiction affects people physically, mentally, and emotionally.
 Because of this, overcoming an addiction to alcohol or drugs can feel like a long process.